South Sumatra: Ethnic groups

-The province has no clear ethnic dominance, though the indigenous Musi-speaking Malays have a plurality, followed by the Javanese, most of whom have been recent migrants from Java as part of the government-sanctioned transmigration project created to balance the population, especially from the highly overpopulated Java island; as a result, Javanese is also widely spoken and understood, especially in areas with a high population of transmigrant, for example Belitang.
-Forming the next largest group is the other Malayan-speaking populations as well as the Komering, a distinct Malayo-Polynesian people related to the native Lampungese from neighboring Lampung.
+The province has no clear ethnic dominance, though the indigenous Musi-speaking Palembang have a plurality, followed by the Javanese, most of whom have been recent migrants from Java as part of the government-sanctioned transmigration project created to balance the population, especially from the highly overpopulated Java island; as a result, Javanese is also widely spoken and understood, especially in areas with a high population of transmigrants, for example Belitang.
+Forming the next largest group is the other Malayic-speaking populations as well as the Komering, a distinct Malayo-Polynesian people related to the native Lampungese from neighboring Lampung Province.
 Minangkabau, Chinese, and Sundanese also form minorities in the province.

-Malays are the majority in this province.
-They are also often called Palembang people.
-Palembang people are divided into two groups: Wong Jeroo is a descendant of nobility and is slightly lower than the courtiers from the past kingdom based in Palembang, and Wong Jabo is a commoner.
-An expert on the origin of Palembang people who are also descendants of the king, admitted that the Palembang people was the descendant of Arabs, Chinese, Javanese and other ethnic groups in Indonesia.
-Palembang people itself has two different languages, namely Baso Palembang Alus and Baso Palembang Sari-Sari.
-The Palembang people still lives in a house built on water.
+The Palembang people are the majority in this province, divided into two groups: Wong Jeroo is a descendant of nobility and is slightly lower than the courtiers from the past kingdom based in Palembang, and Wong Jabo is a commoner.
+The Palembang people were the descendants of Malays, Arabs, Chinese, Javanese and other ethnic groups in Indonesia.
+The Palembang people themselves have two different languages, namely Baso Palembang Alus and Baso Palembang Sari-Sari.
+Many of the Palembang people still live in houses built over water.
 The architectural model of the Palembang house which is most typical is the rumah limas which is mostly erected on stilts on the water to protect from flooding that continues to occur until now.
 In the Musi river area, Palembang people often offer their wares on boats.